rank()

 Note:

 The function performs a loop operation to number records from 1 according to values of Gi field.
-With the same Gi field value, records having same F field value will be given same sequence number.
-When the value of F field changes, the sequence number for the corresponding record is the previous sequence number plus the number of the records with that sequence number.
+With the same Gi field value, records having same F field value will be given same ordinal number.
+When the value of F field changes, the ordinal number for the corresponding record is the previous ordinal number plus the number of the records with that ordinal number.
 When the value of Gi field changes, start a new round of the numbering process.
 Note that the function does not sort records.

 Parameter: